Em-R2019/DL-Reproducibility-Project/ReadMe.md

 These results also show that even with our best scores throughout all epochs averaged, we are still off from the original score of 3.73 by a margin of 0.42, and compared to our overall average over the last epochs, we get a margin of 0.88.

+When compared to the original AFF-Net paper in terms of 2D gaze location error, we get a result of 4.8 cm for the 110 batch size models, and 4.73 cm for the 170 batch size models while the original paper has 3.8 cm.
+We obtained this result by reusing the pixel to mm conversion code found in the 2D to 3D conversion script.

 ## Discussion